18F/join.tts.gsa.gov/pages/positions/strategist.md

 - **Collaboration:** Work closely with others to accomplish shared goals and build strong working relationships
 - **Communication:** Convey information and ideas clearly, succinctly and effectively with a variety of audiences to establish a shared vision and understanding
 - **Leadership:** Lead cross-functional teams to meet organization and project objectives
-- **TTS Core Values Alignment:** TWork with integrity, transparency and resiliency in a civic-minded or high-impact environment
+- **TTS Core Values Alignment:** Work with integrity, transparency and resiliency in a civic-minded or high-impact environment

 Your score will be used to place you in one of the 3 categories: Superior, Qualified, or Not Qualified.